awsm-research/D-ACT-Replication-Package/README.md

 ### Obtaining the fine-tuned models

-The fine-tuned models of all approaches (i.e., D-ACT, TufanoT5 and AutoTransform) can be obtained from this google drive: https://drive.google.com/file/d/14MQCF5YUYX1vH2iuUf_RJX9QFtaNtQec/view?usp=sharing
+The fine-tuned models of all approaches (i.e., D-ACT, AutoTransform and TufanoT5) can be obtained from this zenodo: https://doi.org/10.5281/zenodo.7508436

 To use the fine-tuned models to generate predictions, follow the below steps